Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Numerical Experiments

 \section{Numerical Experiments}

-To validate the effectiveness and versatility of the proposed AGFRFT framework, we conduct comprehensive denoising experiments across three categories of tasks: real-world time series data, natural image data and three-dimensional point clouds.
-In all experiments, the denoising performance is quantitatively assessed using peak signal-to-noise ratio (PSNR), structural similarity index (SSIM), and mean squared error (MSE).
+To validate the effectiveness and versatility of the proposed RP-GFRFT framework, we conduct comprehensive denoising experiments across three categories of tasks: real-world time series data, natural image data, and three-dimensional point clouds.
+The denoising performance is quantitatively assessed using task-appropriate metrics, including mean squared error (MSE), peak signal-to-noise ratio (PSNR), and structural similarity index (SSIM).
 For parameter optimization, we adopt two complementary strategies.
-Specifically, for relatively small-scale time series data, the fractional orders are determined through an exhaustive grid search, while for high-dimensional signals such as images and point clouds, the parameters are optimized via gradient descent to improve computational tractability.
+Specifically, for relatively small-scale time series data, the transform parameters are determined through an exhaustive grid search, while for high-dimensional signals such as images and point clouds, the parameters are optimized via gradient descent to improve computational tractability.